HarbourBob/MBR-Intelligent-Site-Assistant/README.md

 ## What it isn't

-This isn't a large language model and it does not generate text.
+This isn't a large language model, and it does not generate text.
 It retrieves and surfaces content you have already written, and answers a configurable list of canned questions.
 If a visitor asks about something not on your site, it will politely say it could not find anything and invite them to rephrase.

 That is a deliberate trade-off.
 The plugin produces predictable, auditable responses with no hallucination risk — and it does it without sending your visitors' questions to an outside service.
 If you need a generative assistant that can free-associate beyond your content, this is not the plugin for you.